sourabpramanik/shorten-url/README.md

     ```bash
     vercel deploy --prebuilt --prod --cwd ./shorten-url-functions
     ```
-    `--prebuilt` flag is for vercel to locate the `output` directiory inside the `.vercel` and deploy it to production
+    `--prebuilt` flag is for Vercel to locate the `output` directory inside the `.vercel` and deploy it to production

     Only if this is the first time you are deploying this project then you have to answer some of the prompts.
-This is needed by vercel to make sure your project is deployed properly wiht any alternate approach you may have.
+This is needed by Vercel to make sure your project is deployed properly wiht any alternate approach you may have.

-3. Add enviroment variables:
+3. Add environment variables:
     ```
     vercel env add DATABASE_URL --cwd ./shorten-url-functions
     ```
     a prompt will appear asking for the value, paste the database connection string copied from the Neon project dashboard.

-    You will need to deploy the function again using the command from step 2 so that the deployed function can use the newly added enivronment variable, most of the time it is not needed but it's better to make sure
+    You will need to deploy the function again using the command from step 2 so that the deployed function can use the newly added environment variable, most of the time it is not needed but it's better to make sure

-4. That's it with the serverless funtion deployment, now we need to get the domain.
+4. That's it with the serverless function deployment, now we need to get the domain.

-    If you have a custom domain want to use that for creating short URLs then follow this doc [link](https://vercel.com/docs/projects/domains/add-a-domain)
+    If you have a custom domain and want to use it as the domain for creating short URLs then follow this doc [link](https://vercel.com/docs/projects/domains/add-a-domain)

     Or else if you want to use the domain generated by Vercel for your project then go to the project dashboard and copy the domain name.